German adjectives

 German adjectives come before the noun, as in English, and are usually not capitalized.
 However, as in French and other Indo-European languages, they are inflected when they come before a noun.
 (But, unlike in French, they are not inflected when used as predicative adjectives.)
 That is, they take an ending that depends on the gender, case, and number of the noun phrase.

 Adjective inflection

 German adjectives take different sets of endings in different circumstances.
 Essentially, the adjectives must provide case, gender and number information if the articles do not.
-This is among the more confusing aspects of German grammar for those learning the language.

 This table lists the various endings, in order masculine, feminine, neuter, plural, for the different inflection cases.
 For example, "X e X e" denotes "ein, eine, ein, eine"; and "m r m n" denotes "gutem, guter, gutem, guten".